Delve.ai

 Gather insights about your customers via questionnaires, surveys, and interviews.
 It will help you delve deeper into your buyer’s psyche and understand their goals, motivations, frustrations, and beliefs.

-You can also combine qualitative and quantitative data to build buyer personas.
+You can also combine qualitative and quantitative data to create buyer personas.
 Personas will give you a holistic view of the demographics, psychographics, and behavior of your target audience.

 Once you know what consumers want from you, it becomes easier to make your brand relatable.